cruessler/lafamiglia/README.md

 ### First installation

-Prerequisites: Erlang 18, Elixir 1.2, PostgreSQL 9.4.
+Prerequisites: Erlang 20.0, Elixir 1.7, PostgreSQL 9.6 (these are the version that are tested on CI as of May 2020).

 - `git clone https://github.com/cruessler/lafamiglia.git`
 - Copy sample configuration files: